nganltp/Coursera/neural-networks-deep-learning/introduction-to-deep-learning.md

 + *Increasing the training set size of a traditional learning algorithm always improves its performance.*

 17. Which of the following best describes the role of AI in the expression "an AI-powered society"
-+ maybe AI is an essential ingredient in realizing tasks, in industry and in personal life.
++ **AI is an essential ingredient in realizing tasks, in industry and in personal life.**
 + *AI helps to create a more efficient way of producing energy to power industries and personal devices.*
-+ maybe AI controls the power grids for energy distribution, so all the power needed for industry and in daily life comes from AI.
++ *AI controls the power grids for energy distribution, so all the power needed for industry and in daily life comes from AI.*

 18. When experienced deep learning engineers work on a new problem, they can usually use insight from previous problems to train a good model on the first try, without needing to iterate multiple times through different models.
+True/False?
++ *True*
++ **False**

+19. Images for cat recognition is an example of “structured” data, because it is represented as a structured array in a computer.
 True/False?
 + *True*
 + **False**